gvwilson/thirdbit/src/fiction/makers-return/index.md

 "What happened?"

 Dockety's eyes rotated.
-"I was hoping you could tell us."
+"This one was hoping you could tell us."

 "Look!"
 Bravo shouted from a few meters away,